FREQUENTLY ASKED QUESTIONS

 Below you will find answers on questions we often get from our guests.
 If you have any other questions please do not hesitate to contact us.

-Highlights: high concentrations of wildlife around lagoons and river
+Highlights: High concentrations of wildlife around lagoons and river.

-Temperature: Warm and dry
+Weather: Warm and dry.

-Temperature: Warm with occasional showers.
+Weather: Warm, with occasional showers.

-During the “green season” there are slightly fewer flights but these aim to connect with incoming BA, KLM and SAA flights from London, Nairobi and Johannesburg respectively.
+During the green season, there are slightly fewer flights, but these aim to connect with incoming BA, KLM and SAA flights from London, Nairobi and Johannesburg respectively.

 International arrivals into Zambia can be made through Lusaka (Zambia’s main international airport), Livingstone and Mfuwe.
 Both Lusaka and Livingstone have daily scheduled flights from international airlines.

-The current Zambian visa rates are as follows: British Passport holders – Single entry $ 50 / Multiple entry $ 80,-.
+The current Zambian visa rates are as follows:

-Most other passport holders: Single entry $50 / Multiple entry $80,-.
+Most other passport holders: single entry $50; multiple entry $80.

-This information is subject to change, please contact us or your local consulate or embassy for updated information.
+This information is subject to change.
+Please contact us or your local consulate or embassy for updated information.

 - Trousers for evenings and cooler days